Pilea peperomioides

 Maintenance

 Trim back leggy old growth and repot in spring.
 Remove old leaves as necessary.
-Needs frequent watering in warm weather.
+Needs regular watering in warm weather.
 Feed regularly in growing season.

 Easy to grow as long as it's kept fed and watered and is re-potted every other year or so.
 I was given a specimen in around 1983 and still have several offspring of the original plant.